Play Online Poker – Complete How-To Guide to Online Poker

 Online poker is very easy to get started with.

-To play poker online, you simply need to download the poker software from the poker site of your choice (or use the no-download Flash application), register an account and start playing.
+To play poker online, you simply need to download the poker software from the poker site of your choice, register an account and start playing.

 If you're looking to play real-money poker right away, there is usually very little delay in getting money transferred to your account via credit card (particularly if you're in Europe) and you can be up and running on real tables in less than 15 minutes.

-If you're trying to deposit on a US poker site it may take a little longer, but customer support staff are available in real-time at most sites and to help guide you through the process.
+If you're trying to deposit money at one of the US poker sites on the net it may take a little longer, but customer support staff are available in real-time at most sites and to help guide you through the process.

 The quick version of getting started in online poker for those who are impatient: